JudahRobBer/visualizerFrontend/README.md

 npm install
 ```

-4. You would need to create a .env folder in the main directory and add in it GEMINI_API_KEY=YOUR_GEMINI_API_KEY
+4. You would need to create a .env file in the main directory and add in it GEMINI_API_KEY=YOUR_GEMINI_API_KEY

 ## Getting Started